True Dealer's Cost and Making Your Offer

 I recommend that you get the Fighting Chance package.
 They have the most up to date and accurate information for invoice prices and secret incentives.
 They charge $39.95 for the first vehicle and $15 for each additional vehicle.
 The package is well worth the cost especially since they will also give you a "coach" to help you through the process if needed.

 Edmunds also offers this information at no charge but it isn't always as accurate or up to date.
-Most of the services we talk about in our chapter "How to Buy a New Car on the Internet" like Cars.com also list the information but the same caveat applies.
-At CarBuyingTips.com we always say to keep the old saying in mind, "you get what you pay for."
+Most of the services in our chapter "How to Buy a New Car on the Internet" like Cars.com list the information but the same caveat applies.
+At CarBuyingTips.com we always tell you to keep the old saying in mind, "you get what you pay for."

 Calculating Your Offer